Last Updated on September 17, 2022 by Editorial Team

-Having a dog can be an incredibly rewarding experience.
-They provide you with unconditional love, support, and plenty of good times.
-This is however, if you have a well behaved dog.
-Dogs that jump on people and jump dog gates is a common issue that many owners face when owning a pet.
+Having a dog can be a gratifying experience.
+It provides you with unconditional love, support, and plenty of good times.
+This is, however, if you have a well-behaved dog.
+Unfortunately, dogs that jump on people and jump dog gates are common issues many owners face when owning a pet.

 - Dog Jumping Can be a Huge Issue